BrentHickman/pizza-shop/README.md

     Code: Pizza.choseQty(1);
     Expected output:Pizza {qty: 1}

+    //fifth test
+    Test: "It will add an id to Pizza object"
+    Code: myPizza.assignId();
+    Expected output: myPizza {id:1}

     Describe: Order()

     Test: "It will create an Order object that will hold an array of Pizzas"